housecurve/housecurve.github.io/TUNING.md

 When two speakers are time aligned, they will have the same phase at the crossover frequency and their phase plots will have the same slope in the crossover region.

 Time alignment using phase requires **separate measurement** of the speakers on either side of the crossover.
-To do this with HouseCurve, measurements of the first speaker are compared to the second using an [overlay](/MANUAL.md#overlay).
+To do this with HouseCurve, measurements of the first speaker are compared to the second using a [saved measurement](/MANUAL.md#saved-measurement).
 The second speaker is adjusted until a good time alignment is found on the phase plot.

 Phase measurements are very sensitive to changes in the distance between speaker and microphone.
 For best results, take measurements from the middle of the listening area, keeping the microphone in the same location for each measurement.
 For lower frequency crossovers (~100 Hz), it is possible to average phase measurements in the listening area, but this will quickly break down for large areas.
 Keep in mind that sound takes about 3 ms to travel 1 meter.

 Phase measurements must share the same time reference to be compared.
 To achieve this with HouseCurve, the chirp sound must come from the same speaker (for more information, see [measurement process](/USAGE.md#measurement-process)).

 For a typical 2.1 audio system, use **either** the left or right main speaker as the “chirp” speaker.
 Use the same chirp speaker for both subwoofer and main speaker measurements.
 Measure the main speakers first, allowing the sweep to play from both left and right speakers to get an average phase.
-Save this measurement as an overlay.
-[Measure the subwoofer](/USAGE.md#subwoofer-measurements) second and compare to the overlay.
+Save this measurement.
+[Measure the subwoofer](/USAGE.md#subwoofer-measurements) second and compare to the saved main measurement.
 Adjust the audio system as needed to obtain alignment (adjust main speakers or subwoofer).

 The phase plot below shows a 2.1 audio system with good time alignment.
-The subwoofer measurement (green) is compared to an overlay of the main speakers (grey).
+The subwoofer measurement (green) is compared to a saved measurement of the main speakers (grey).
 The crossover frequency is 100 Hz.
 The main speakers and subwoofer have nearly the same phase at the crossover frequency, and the phase slopes are roughly the same.

 ![subwoofer align phase](/assets/img/subwoofer_align_phase.png "Phase plot showing subwoofer aligned with main speakers")